m3db/m3/src/dbnode/encoding/proto/docs/encoding.md

 The bitset encoding is straightforward: it begins with a `varint` that encodes the length (number of bits) of the bitset, and then the remaining `N` bits are interpreted as a 1-indexed bitset (because field numbers start at 1 not 0) where a value of `1` indicates the field was changed to its default value.

-##### Protobuf Marshaled Fields Encoding Format
+##### Protobuf Marshalled Fields Encoding Format

-The Protobuf Marshaled Fields section of the encoding begins with a single control bit that indicates whether there have been any changes to the Protobuf encoded portion of the message at all.
+The Protobuf Marshalled Fields section of the encoding begins with a single control bit that indicates whether there have been any changes to the Protobuf encoded portion of the message at all.
 If the control bit is set to `1`, then there have been changes and decoding must continue; if it is set to `0`, then there were no changes and the decoder can skip to the next write (or stop, if at the end of the stream).

 If the previous control bit was set to `1`, indicating that there have been changes, then there will be another control bit which indicates whether any fields have been set to a default value.
 If so, then its value will be `1` and the subsequent bits should be interpreted as a `varint` encoding the length of the bitset followed by the actual bitset bits as discussed above.
 If the value is `0`, then there is no bitset to decode.

-Finally, this portion of the encoding will end with a final `varint` that encodes the length of the bytes that resulted from calling `Marshal()` on the message (where any custom-encoded or unchanged fields were cleared) followed by the actual marshaled bytes themselves.
+Finally, this portion of the encoding will end with a final `varint` that encodes the length of the bytes that resulted from calling `Marshal()` on the message (where any custom-encoded or unchanged fields were cleared) followed by the actual marshalled bytes themselves.